 HOW TO CHOOSE YOUR WEDDING PHOTOGRAPHER

 With so many talented wedding photographers out there, when it is time to book one it can feel quite overwhelming.
-Here is my guide on how to choose a wedding photographer who is right for you.
+Here is my guide on how to choose your Oxford wedding photographer, who is right for you.

 Firstly, think about the kind of look you’re after.
 Every wedding photographer will have their own particular style, and it’s so important for you to have a sense of what you like, and what you don’t.
 Do some research – check out online galleries, trawl Pinterest and flick through friends’ wedding albums at every opportunity.
 This will help you to get a really good idea of what’s possible, and what you want your photographer to achieve.
 You’ll probably come across pictures in four main styles:

-Traditional – This is the most conventional style.
+Traditional Wedding Photography – This is the most conventional style.
 Expect lots of intervention from the wedding photographer on the day with classic, formal, posed results.

-Contemporary – Think fashion, fine-art, creative, and modern maybe including some epic shots with flash photography.
+Contemporary Wedding Photography – Think fashion, fine-art, creative, and modern maybe including some epic shots with flash photography.

-Documentary – If you’re looking for candid, unposed, reportage style pictures this could be for you.
+Documentary Wedding Photography – If you’re looking for candid, unposed, reportage style pictures this could be for you.
 Expect relatively few posed group shots depending on the photographer.

-Alternative – This style is informal and spontaneous, sometimes shot on film.
+Alternative Wedding Photography – This style is informal and spontaneous, sometimes shot on film.
 The mood is lifestyle documentary but the photographer will likely bring in a hint of direction and styling.

 When you have your short-list the last step in selecting your wedding photographer is to be sure you choose someone you like.
 Your photographer will be the only ‘stranger’ at the party and you’ll want that person to really to fit in with you and your guests.
 You can get a good idea of the personality of a photographer by following them on social media or signing up to their newsletter.
 Of course, there’s nothing like a proper chat to test whether your photographer is a good fit for your wedding.
 I always recommend a telephone or Skype call to get to know each other a bit more before taking the plunge and making a booking.